-Read next: Logic Pro X vs GarageBand for Mac
+Read more: Logic Pro X vs GarageBand for Mac

 Features: The Studio One range has built an impressive reputation as a solid, capable, and well thought out DAW.
-Now in its fourth major iteration Studio One is available in three tiers.
-Well, at least it will be soon, as the company has yet to release the free Prime edition for Studio One 4 as we go to press.
+Now in its fourth major iteration Studio One is available in three tiers: Prime, Artist, and Studio.

-When it does arrive Prime is promised to be a fully functional package that offers unlimited audio tracks, MIDI tracks, buses, and FX channels.
+Prime is free, and while it doesn't have the full toolset of its more powerful stablemates, it remains a fully functional package that offers unlimited audio tracks, MIDI tracks, and FX channels.
 These will be aided by a plethora of effects, loops and samples, alongside the new Instrument and Drum editor.

-The paid versions add a raft of more advanced options and content, including the recently added Chord detector, and the powerful Sample One XT sampler.
-But as an alternative to the free GarageBand, Studio One Prime will no doubt be a great starting point, especially if the previous versions are anything to go by.
+The paid versions add a raft of more advanced options and content, including the Chord detector, and the powerful Sample One XT sampler.
+But as an alternative to the free GarageBand, Studio One Prime is a great starting point in the PreSonus world.

 One drawback of the free version is that is doesn't support third-party plugins such as AU, VST2, VST3 and Rewire, which does limit your options somewhat.

 But if you're willing to move up to the paid tiers then you'll find a hugely powerful and modern production suite that can match most of the features found in its rivals.